christopherdavies2/automation_test_template/README.md

-# prime-number-site-cucumber-jvm
+# Frontend Testing Template

-An example of using the Page Object Model in Cucumber JVM.
+A template for frontend testing using Cucumber JVM.

+To run the tests either 'mvn clean install' in the root directory or run the file 'RunTest.java' in your IDE of choice.